josecumbe/Pharmancy_Manager/README.md

 # Pharmancy Manager System

-This is a JAVA desktop application designed to serve as a stock manager for small and medium-sized pharmacies.note that the program was developed for a specific context, which is why the interface language is Portuguese.
+This is a JAVA desktop application designed to serve as a stock manager for small and medium-sized pharmacies.
+Note that the program was developed for a specific context, which is why the interface language is Portuguese.

 ### Main Fuctionalities